kleinfreund/kleinfreund.de/src/posts/2019/2019-04-08-css-only-dark-mode.md

 }
 ```

 Before, with the CSS from above, the whole label would be colored `tomato`.
-Now, all `i` elements following any `input` element will be colord `cornflowerblue`.
+Now, all `i` elements following any `input` element will be colored `cornflowerblue`.
 “Following” here means that they’re on the same level in the DOM.
 The DOM fragment currently looks like this (omitting some whitespace-only nodes):

 - `label`
   - `input`